cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

 (ENV3) (admin) you@yourlaptop $ cms burn raspberry "red,red0[1-3]" --password=myloginpassword --disk=4 --locale=en_US.UTF-8 --timezone="America-New_York" "--ssid='Net Work'" --wifipassword=mywifipassword
 ```

-If burning latest 64 bit instead, change `latest-lite-legacy` to `latest-lite-64` where appropriate in the aforementioned commands.
+If burning latest 64 bit instead, change `latest-lite-legacy` to `latest-lite-64` (or `latest-full-64` for desktop environment) where appropriate in the aforementioned commands.
+Not using the legacy tag will likely result in a loss of functionality for SLURM.

 ## 3. Installation